 RAMSAY FAMILY REACTION

+The large crosses didn’t go over well with the Ramsay family, especially the mother.
 That’s understandable.
-Seeing the two memorials on the mountain, so often, was a painful reminder for Jane that her two girls would never come home.
+Seeing the crosses day in and day out was a painful reminder for Jane that her two girls were never coming home.

 DORVIL’S ONLY CHILD

 Dorvil married when she was 20.
 Her husband, Edmund, was 22.
 The young couple took their vows on August 21, 1923.